moinkhanif/restaurantPage/README.md

 Some of the features on the projects include:

-- All content is leaded using Javascript.
+- All content is loaded using Javascript.

 - Tabbed menu feature to load content only when its nav menu item is clicked.

 - Famous Korean dish menu.

-- About Us page fore more inforation.
+- About Us page fore more information.

 - Contact page.